 A very special ‘thank you’ to Fred Cook, for his amazing voluntary efforts working for the betterment of the Bellarine Peninsula, and having the continued drive and the will to pitch in and get the job done, so as to see his vision realised and the Bellarine Rail Trail become a major public asset, free for all to use.

-Progress in 2014
+Progress in 2015

 Sealing of the trail has continued with a further 2.5 km section between Jetty Road and Portarlington Road at Curlewis completed in 2014.
 This means that more than 75% of the 16 kms of trail between South Geelong and Drysdale has now been sealed from funding provided jointly by the state government and City of Greater Geelong.
-Further works completed under this funding include installation of a new picnic shelter and park furniture on the rail trail reserve near the site of the "Curlewis Dip" (this is at the rear of the Curlewis Golf Club).
+Further works completed under this funding included installation of a new picnic shelter and park furniture on the rail trail reserve near the site of the "Curlewis Dip" (this is at the rear of the Curlewis Golf Club).

 Lone Pine Tree at RSL site

-Adjacent to the site there is now a shelter from the weather, picnic tables seats and a water fountain, all provided by City of Greater Geelong for users of the trail, together with signage telling of the history of this former rail siding.
+Fred Cook OAM from the Friends of the Bellarine Rail Trail volunteer group, and Wally Gee from the Ocean Grove Barwon Heads RSL, are shown in the photo paying respect to those who have served in our armed forces.
+Adjacent to the site there is now a shelter from the weather, picnic tables, seats and a water fountain, all provided by City of Greater Geelong for users of the trail, together with signage telling of the history of this former rail siding.

-Rock Garden Development at Christies Road, Leopold 2010-2014
+Rock Garden Development at Christies Road, Leopold 2010-2015